 Comparatively, another option is to offer to split the profits.
-This is an option, but can add some complications.
+This is an option, but it can add some complications.
 This method requires you to do a monthly reconciliation with your landlord.
-Moreover, this can be time-consuming, but it allows your expense to go up as sales increase, and go down in colder months.
+Moreover, this can be time-consuming, but it allows your expenses to go up as sales increase and go down in colder months.
 A typical profit-sharing arrangement would be 20-25% of your net profits.

 Found your dream spot?
 If your potential landlord is not eager to close the deal, some customers have offered a small cash “signing bonus” incentive.
 A cash signing bonus can speed things up sometimes.
 If you are leasing land from an established business, you can offer coupons for free vends that they can give to their customers.
 In conclusion, these vends cost you pennies but the value to the landlord’s customers is much greater.